AdobeDocs/journey-optimizer.en/help/using/rn/documentation-updates.md

 This page lists all the latest updates in [!DNL Journey Optimizer] documentation.

+## July 2024 {#july-2024}

+* A personalization use case has been added on how to personalize an email with information related health plans and prescriptions.
+[Read more](../personalization/perso-uc-plan-prescriptions.md)

 ## June 2024 {#june-2024}

 * All new features and improvements coming with [!DNL Journey Optimizer] June '24 release have been detailed in the documentation.
 [Read more](release-notes.md)